 Overnight: Onboard Cruiser - Abu Simbel | Breakfast, Lunch, Dinner

 Abu Simbel – Lake Nasser.
 A modern feat of engineering, the High Dam contains 18 times the amount of material used in the construction of Cheops, the largest pyramid at Giza.
 The by-product for this awesome construction is Lake Nasser – the world’s largest artificial lake.
-This morning we set sail on Lake Nasser.
+This morning set sail on Lake Nasser.
 The first of many hidden gems you'll see is Kasr Ibrim, an ancient Nubian citadel.
 Information about the site is provided from the ship’s sundeck as entrance to the site is not permitted.
-En route to Wadi El Seboua, we’ll explore the Temple of Amada, the oldest of Lake Nasser's monuments and home to some of the most fine and vibrant reliefs.
+En route to Wadi El Seboua, explore the Temple of Amada, the oldest of Lake Nasser's monuments and home to some of the most fine and vibrant reliefs.

 Spend the remainder of the day relaxing, you might wish to enjoy a cocktail or listen to the live music performances in the lounge bar onboard.